-Ni(NO3)2 – Nickel Nitrate Hexahydrate, KMnO4 – Potassium PermanganateTable 1: Hydrothermal Parameters
+Note : MnCl2-Mangnese Chloride, Ni(NO3)2 – Nickel Nitrate Hexahydrate, KMnO4 – Potassium Permanganate.

 Co-Precipitation Synthesis

 In a general synthesis procedure, Nickel precursor and Manganese precursor was taken in 1:2 ratios and dissolved one by one in a solution of 90 ml of DI water and 10 ml of Ethylene Glycol (EG).
-After the homogenous solution was obtained by stirring, 1M KOH solution is added to the solution until the pH reaches 11.
-The solution is then continuously stirred for 7 h.
-The stirrer was then stopped and the resulting solution was centrifuged using Ethanol and Water alternately around 4-6 times.
+After the homogenous solution was obtained by stirring, 1M KOH solution is added to the solution until the pH reaches ~ 11 in order for precipitation to occur.
+The solution is then continuously stirred for 7 h at room temperature.
+Then the resulting solution was centrifuged using ethanol and DI water alternately around 4-6 times.
 The precipitate obtained was then kept for drying on a petri-dish at 80 °C for 12 h.
-The dried flakes are crushed and transferred to a crucible and placed in a muffle furnace at 700 °C with the holding time 3 h and ramp rate 5oC per minute.
+The dried powder then transferred to a crucible and placed in a muffle furnace at 700 °C with the holding time 3 h and ramp rate 5oC per minute.

-Following are the various parameters experimented in co-precipitation synthesis.
+Following are the various experimental parameters in co-precipitation synthesis.

-Co-precipitation Parameters
+Table 2 : Co-precipitation synthesis parameters